eliemichel/LearnWebGPU/basic-3d-rendering/lighting-and-material/recap.md

  - Created a custom GUI.
  - Refactored a bit the code to make room for more textures.

-We can now dive into material models.
+Okey, this was again a bit about organizing things... but we can now dive into material models for real!

 ````{tab} With webgpu.hpp
 *Resulting code:* [`step100`](https://github.com/eliemichel/LearnWebGPU-Code/tree/step100)